Nexus-Mods/game-starfield/README.md

 # Vortex Extension for Starfield

-This is a **placeholder extension** for [Vortex](https://www.nexusmods.com/about/vortex/) to add support for Starfield.
+This is an extension for [Vortex](https://www.nexusmods.com/about/vortex/) to add support for Starfield.
 This is available for the PC on [Xbox & Game Pass](https://www.xbox.com/en-GB/games/starfield) and [Steam](https://store.steampowered.com/app/1716740/Starfield/).

 # Features

-- Will find out as soon as we have mods to manage

 # Installation